Listen, Understand, Interpret, and Explore

 Dates: Every other Tuesday October-May / Pre-Matriculation: Every Tuesday

-Thanks to generous support from the Bruce R. Baker Scholarship Fund of the Pittsburgh Foundation, the scholarship is applied to all applicants and covers half the cost of the $1200.
+Thanks to generous support from the Bruce R. Baker Scholarship Fund of the Pittsburgh Foundation half the $600 course fee is covered.

 Number of Sessions: 15